ing-lele/Baby-logger-v2/README.md

 sudo \etc\init.d\ntp start
 ```

 Check your OS time with the ```date``` command.
-If the time is off, the time and date of an event your logging will also be off.
+If the time is off, the time and date of an event you're logging will also be off.